Born Free USA Global Field Projects

 (Photograph by Born Free Foundation)

-(By Stephen Brend, the Ethiopian Wildlife Center’s director.
+(By Stephen Brend, Director at Ensessakotteh - a Wildlife Rescue, Conservation, and Education Centre.
 Follow his blog.)

 With Dolo settled in his new home, it was time to think about moving Safia up to join him.
 For both Dolo and Safia, the company of another lion would be psychologically beneficial.
 Lions are, after all, the most social of the cats.

 Safia had just about out-grown her temporary enclosure, and Dolo’s ‘range’ offered enough space for both of them.
 However, there were a few complications.
 Foremost amongst these was the fact that we had no idea how either one of them would react to meeting another lion, both having lived all their lives alone.

 Everyone who has ever introduced lions says that the initial meeting usually involves a lot of noise, roaring, and screaming.
 Sometimes there is bloodshed!
 The thought of Safia being mauled or Dolo getting swiped, filled me with dread.

 Another complication was that Born Free Foundation has a strict non-breeding policy.
 There are already too many animals in captivity; we do not want to breed more.
 So we had to get Safia onto some form of contraception.
 John Knight, our senior consultant vet, gave me the required implants, and wished us luck.
 On the designated day, I went to the fridge, pulled out the implants and was horrified to read the blurb:

 “For the Induction of temporary infertility in healthy male dogs.”